jgerstmayr/EXUDYN/docs/RST/ExudynBasics.rst

 +  render openGL scene with a given graphicsData structure (containing lines, faces, text, ...)
 +  go idle for some milliseconds
-+  check if openGL rendering needs an update (e.g. due to user interaction) => if update is needed, the visualization of all items is updated -- stored in a graphicsData structure)
++  check if openGL rendering needs an update (e.g. due to user interaction) → if update is needed, the visualization of all items is updated -- stored in a graphicsData structure)
 +  check if new visualization data is available and the time since last update is larger than a presribed value, the graphicsData structure is updated with the new visualization state

+.. _sec-overview-basics-storingmodelview:

 Storing the model view
 ----------------------

-There is a simple way to store the current view (zoom, centerpoint, orientation, etc.) by using \ ``SC.GetRenderState()``\  and \ ``SC.SetRenderState()``\ , see also theDoc.pdf.
+There is a simple way to store the current view (zoom, centerpoint, orientation, etc.) by using \ ``SC.GetRenderState()``\  and \ ``SC.SetRenderState()``\ , see also  :ref:`sec-renderstate`\ .
 A simple way is to reload the stored render state (model view) after simulating your model once at the end of the simulation ( note that \ ``visualizationSettings.general.autoFitScene``\  should be set False if you want to use the stored zoom factor):